Ord Public Records Directory

 Criminal Records

 Valley County's criminal records system includes documentation of felonies, misdemeanors, traffic violations, and sex offender registrations.
-The Valley County Sheriff's Office, along with local police departments, maintains these records.
-Background checks in Nebraska can be conducted through the Nebraska State Patrol, which provides comprehensive criminal history reports.
-The Nebraska Bureau of Investigation also plays a role in maintaining statewide criminal records accessible to Valley County residents.
+Background checks in Nebraska can be conducted through the Nebraska State Patrol, which provides criminal history reports.
+The Nebraska State Patrol also helps with maintaining statewide criminal records accessible to Valley County residents.

 Public Records Access